 Amendment to Section 11.1.1 of CA/Browser Forum Baseline Requirements to clarify acceptable methods of validating domain control:

-Add the following definitions:
+Add the following definitions to Section 1.6:

-Base Domain: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. “example.co.uk” or “example.com”).
+[Replace with cross-reference to public suffix

+Authorization Domain Name: The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
+The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of Domain Validation.
+Authorization Domain Name Domain Name returned to the CA from a DNS lookup for the CNAME record for the Registered Domain is determined by one of the following two (2) methods:

+remove all wildcard labels from the requested FQDN and

+prune zero or more labels from left to right until encountering a Registered Domain Name; or

+(ii).

-Authorization Domain: (i) for non-wildcard FQDNs, created by pruning zero or more components from the FQDN requested for inclusion in a Certificate, (ii) for wildcard FQDNs, created by pruning at least one or more components from the FQDN, and (iii) contains at least the second-level domainBase Domain for generic top-level domains (gTLD) such as .com, .net, or .org, or, if the FQDN contains a 2 letter Country Code Top-Level Domain (ccTLD), then contains at least whatever domain information is allowed for registration according to the rules of that ccTLD.
+. and (iii) from the FQDN requested for inclusion in a Certificate or (ii) for wildcard FQDNs, created by pruning at least one or more components from the FQDN, and (iii) contains at least the second-level domainBase Domain for generic top-level domains (gTLD) such as .com, .net, or .org, or, if the FQDN contains a 2 letter Country Code Top-Level Domain (ccTLD), then contains at least whatever domain information is allowed for registration according to the rules of that ccTLD.

 Random Value: A value specified by a CA to the Applicant that exhibits at least 112 bits of entropy.